francopetra/themis/README.md

 # Summary of Important Terms for $[token name]

 * $[token name] is the personal token of [your name].
 It exists on the Ethereum blockchain at [contract address] and the maximum supply of $[token name] is [max supply].
-* You can redeem 1 $[token name] for [redemption offer] by sending it to [redeem address].
+* You can redeem 1 $[token name] for [redemption offer] by sending it to [redeem address]/[brokentokenio.eth (if you set BrokenToken as your token manager)].
 * Before redeeming $[token name], you can set up an obligation-free fifteen minute call with me by signing a message from an Ethereum address that holds at least 1 $[token name].
-* I can provide any of the services listed at [website] or any other services that you and I both agree on.
+* I can provide any of the services listed at [website]/[section] or any other services that you and I both agree on.
 * I will do my best to schedule time to complete the work for you, but I can’t always guarantee that I will be available immediately.
 * All $[token name] tokens will expire at 11:59pm Pacific Time on [Expiration date] and cannot be redeemed after that time.
 * I will give at least 24 hours notice via Twitter [@username](www.twitter/com/username) of any additional minting of $[token name] after the first minting of 100 tokens
 * I will give at least 24 hours notice via Twitter [@username](www.twitter/com/username) before I release any additional $[token name] into the market after the initial release
-* If you have any questions, please contact me at [email address] before buying or redeeming $[token name].
+* If you have any questions, please contact me at [email address] before buying or ing $[token name].
-* Please read the full [Terms of Service](https://www.linktofulltos.com).
+* Please read the full [Terms of Service].
 By buying or redeeming $[token name] you are agreeing to the Terms of Service.
 ___
 # Terms of Service for $[token name]
 These Terms of Service (“Terms”) form a binding legal agreement between each person who holds or has redeemed $[token name] tokens (“you”) and [your name] (“Consultant”). $[token name] tokens exist on the Ethereum blockchain at [contract address].